Spreaker platform for the new radio: compelling features + my suggestions by Allan Tépper - ProVideo Coalition

 3. Eliminate Spreaker branding on the embeddable Spreaker player, at least for certain tiers of Spreaker service, like from the Broadcaster tier and up.
 (This is an area where Blubrry does a better job of not branding itself in its embeddable player.)

-The above is a screenshot of an example of the Spreaker embeddable player, with its included Spreaker branding.
+Above is a screenshot of an example of the Spreaker embeddable player, with its included Spreaker branding.
 It is quite attractive and customizable, except the capability of eliminating the Spreaker branding.
 I used a screenshot since the ProVideo Coalition website won’t support this type of embedding.
 However, other websites can indeed embed it, either via a WordPress plugin, iFrame or HTML.

 Support for Podtrac stats (suggestion 2)